-The aim of the doctoral (third-cycle) studies in Engineering psychology at the University is to give the doctoral student specialised knowledge in Engineering psychology in-depth knowledge of different research methods and a good understanding of the challenges related to research and its practical application.
-The overall objective of the programme is that the doctoral student develops into a critical and autonomous researcher in Engineering psychology, able to plan and carry out research projects.
+The aim of the doctoral (third-cycle) studies in Psychology at the University is to give the doctoral student specialised knowledge in Psychology, in-depth knowledge of different research methods and a good understanding of the challenges related to research and its practical application.
+The overall objective of the programme is that the doctoral student develops into a critical and autonomous researcher in Psychology, able to plan and carry out research projects.
 The doctoral student shall fulfil all the qualitative targets specified in the Higher Education Ordinance as well as in the locally decided qualitative targets, if any (see attached Annex A).